 my circus is a lot more than I've imagined, that I can take this circus expertise and apply it to other fields and that this has opened up new opportunities for an innovative approach that will be important for the future career.

 I've learned to trust the unknown, the state in which things form, to trust that state, and to trust myself.

-The programme contains courses in circus discipline training, artistic processes and how to create a sustainable career as a circus artist.
-The student work with performance, interpretation, improvisation and how to face/approach the audience.
-The different aspects of creative stage work will be deepened as one continuously explore, create, practice and present artistic projects in different formats.
+The programme contains courses in circus discipline training, artistic processes, and how to create a sustainable career as a circus artist.
+The student work with performance, interpretation, improvisation, and how to face and approach the audience.
+The different aspects of creative stage work will be deepened as one continuously explore, create, practice, and present artistic projects in different formats.

 Read more about the Bachelor Programme in Circus

-The Master Programme Contemporary Circus Practices (second cycle)
+The Master's Programme Contemporary Circus Practices (second cycle)

 The degree gives one the possibility in applying for PhD (third-cycle) studies in artistic research, see below.

 Read more about The Master Programme Contemporary Circus Practices

 Deepen and broaden your circus practice – attend a course at SKH!